How to Buy an RV to Live In

 What Size RV is Right for You?

 For these reasons, RVs smaller than 25′ didn’t really appeal to me at the time.
 With my space requirements and budget in mind, I searched for Class A and Class C RVs no larger than 30′.
-Many RV Parks and Campgrounds only accommodate RVs less than 30′ so I figured anything smaller would also manage well on the forest roads and remote places I wanted to go.
+Many RV Parks and Campgrounds only accommodate RVs less than 30′.
+In fact, a smaller RV would also manage well on the forest roads and remote places I wanted to go.

 Should You Live in a Class A, Class B or Class C RV?

 Finally, I settled on a Class C RV.
-The Class As felt too big and bulky and I liked the truck chassis of the Class C, thinking it would be more versatile for the types of roads I’d be driving.
+The Class As felt too big and bulky and I liked the truck chassis of the Class C. My thinking was that it would be more versatile for the types of roads I’d be driving.

 My New Home is a 29′ 1993 Class C Jamboree